-We then travel to Baracoa, which is located where Christopher Columbus landed in Cuba on his first voyage.
-This colonial town is said to be one of the most beautiful in Cuba.
-The town was only accessible by sea until 1960.
-Even after a road linking Baracoa to Guantanamo was built, the settlement maintained a small-town colonial feel.
+After Santiago, we’re off to Baracoa, which is located where Christopher Columbus landed in Cuba on his first voyage.
+This colonial town, said to be one of the most beautiful in Cuba, was only accessible by sea until 1960.
+Even after a road was built, the settlement maintained a small-town colonial feel.
 Along the way, we stop at Guantanamo City, where we will enjoy a city tour and learn about the local traditional music.

-Finally, we visit Holguín, which is set in rugged, mountainous territory in the east.
-Cuba’s fourth largest city, it is known as the City of Parks and has important sites of religious significance.
-From Holguín, we will enjoy a day trip to Guardalavaca, a white sandy beach of warm waters located 35 miles to the north of the city of Holguín, including a visit to the Bahia de Naranjo National Park, known for extensive mangrove swamps.
+Finally, we visit Holguín, which is set in rugged, mountainous territory.
+Cuba’s fourth-largest city, it is known as the City of Parks and home to significant religious sites.
+From Holguín, we take a day trip to Guardalavaca, which features both a warm-water beach and Bahia de Naranjo National Park, known for extensive mangrove swamps.

-CREST's Charter Club trip offers far more than a typical tour, and does so at a highly competitive price.
-Our accommodations throughout the trip will be in casas particulares, or private homes, which provide an opportunity for interaction and conversation with every day Cubans.
+CREST's Charter Club trip offers far more than a typical tour at a highly competitive price.
+Accommodations throughout the trip will be in casas particulares, or B&B-style private homes, which provide an opportunity for interaction and conversation with everyday Cubans.
 Throughout the trip, you will enjoy educational meetings and experiences with artists, farmers, historians, and experts in various fields.
-Also included are nature tours, musical performances, and visits to must-see sites including the Moncada Barracks, where the first armed assault of the Revolution took place, and Santa Ifigenia Cemetery, Santiago's most famous landmark.
+Also included are nature tours, musical performances, and visits to must-see sites, including the Moncada Barracks, where the first armed assault of the Cuban Revolution took place, and Santa Ifigenia Cemetery, Santiago's most famous landmark.